Binwen6/mercury-spec/docs/source/spec/filter.rst

 and compositors, which combines several sub-filters into a composition.

 For brevity, the `none` filter operation is omitted.
-Filter operation `none` is always available in every element described below;
+Except for an extremely few, explicitly documented cases, filter operation `none` is always available in all elements described below;
 if the filter operation is `none`, the filter element and the corresponding manifest element matches as long as they are the same type (i.e., they have the same tag).